 The survey assessed faculty and staff perceptions of alcohol and other drug use and problems on the NDSU campus, awareness of policy and policy enforcement, support for programming efforts to combat alcohol and other drug problems, awareness of university assessment efforts, and faculty and staffís perceived ability to identify students who are experiencing a problem and refer them for help.

-Beseler Thompson, E., Heley, F., Oster-Aaland, L., Crawford, E. C., & Stastny, S. N. (In press).
+Beseler Thompson, E., Heley, F., Oster-Aaland, L., Crawford, E. C., & Stastny, S. N. (2013).
 The impact of a student-driven social marketing campaign on college student alcohol-related beliefs and behaviors.
 Social Marketing Quarterly.

-Beseler Thompson, E., Hall, T., & Eighmy, M. (In press).
+Beseler Thompson, E., Hall, T., & Eighmy, M. (2013).
 Parental notification of alcohol or drug-related violations: Parents' perceptions and reactions to the practice.
 Journal of College and University Student Housing.

 Oster-Aaland, L., Thompson, K., & Eighmy, M. (2011).
 The impact of a medical amnesty policy and on-line educational video on college studentsí likelihood of seeking help in the presence of alcohol poisoning symptoms.
 Journal of Student Affairs Research and Practice, 48(2), 147-164.